starship/starship/docs/vi-VN/config/README.md

 | time      | `13:08:10` | The current time.          |
 | style\* |            | Giá trị ghi đè của `style` |

-\*: Biến này có thể chỉ được sử dụng như một phần của style string
+\*: This variable can only be used as a part of a style string

 ### Ví dụ